rjjrbatarao/taraKiosk/README.md

 # taraKiosk
 Free Android Kiosk locktask cosu app

+# Prerequisite
+Freshly Factory reset Tablet </br>
+Do not add any account after factory reset and make sure adb usb debugging enabled </br>

 # How to install
-- prerequisite Do not add any account after factory reset and make sure adb usb debugging enabled
 - download the adb-win
 - inside theres install.bat click and when success shows you may now open the app
 - enable all required system permissions